card gamer logo

 Pokemon Ace Spec Card - Life Dew

-Untethered from the need to use a specific Pokemon, Life Dew is a flexible and powerful card that can definitely mean the difference between winning and losing a game.
+Untethered from the need to use a specific Pokémon, Life Dew is a flexible and powerful card that can definitely mean the difference between winning and losing a game.

-It’s another Item that’s attached to a Pokemon as a Tool; when the Pokemon it’s attached to is knocked out, the player who dealt the damage must take 1 fewer Prize card.
+It’s another Item that’s attached to a Pokémon as a Tool; when the Pokémon it’s attached to is knocked out, the player who dealt the damage must take 1 fewer Prize card.

-Attached to a standard, single Prize Pokemon, this can see an opponent pretty much wasting their time in getting it Knocked Out as they’ll be no closer to victory; even if they’re dealing knock out damage to an EX or other type of multi-Prize Pokemon, Life Dew provides an excellent way to slow them down.
+Attached to a standard, single Prize Pokémon, this can see an opponent pretty much wasting their time in getting it Knocked Out as they’ll be no closer to victory; even if they’re dealing knock out damage to an EX or other type of multi-Prize Pokémon, Life Dew provides an excellent way to slow them down.

 Rock Guard (108/116)